mx417/maxwell/docs/docs/producers.md

 SchemaException: Error reading field 'throttle_time_ms': java.nio.BufferUnderflowException
 ```

-- Kafka clients 0.8 are compatible with brokers running kafka 0.8.
+- Kafka clients 0.8 and 0.9 are compatible with brokers running kafka 0.8.
 - 0.10.0.x clients only support 0.10.0.x or later brokers.
 - Mixing Kafka 0.10 with other versions can lead to serious performance impacts.
   For More details, [read about it here](http://kafka.apache.org/0100/documentation.html#upgrade_10_performance_impact).
-- 0.11.0 clients can talk to version 0.10.0 or newer brokers.

 ***